Udo/GetterAgent/README.md

-  podcastname=SomeCast  : specify the podcast name to put in front of the file name log=/path/to/file.log : specify the filename of the download history file oext=.mp5             : override the enclosures file extension
+  podcastname=SomeCast  : specify the podcast name to put in front of the file name log=/path/to/file.log : specify the filename of the download history file oext=.mp5             : override the enclosures file extension fnfield=guid          : override the field that determines the file name
+                          options are default, guid, title, unixtime, datetime
 ```